anath2110/GENEVIC/README.md

 You will see the application load in your browser.

 > **Note**: For troubleshoot, see [here](https://github.com/anath2110/GENEVIC_Supplimentary/blob/main/Tutorial/TSHOOT.md)
-> **Note**: For Azure Open AI subscriotion and set up : see [here](https://github.com/anath2110/GENEVIC_Supplimentary/blob/main/Tutorial/Azure%20Open%20AI%20Documentation.docx)
+> **Note**: For Azure Open AI subscription and set up: see [here](https://github.com/anath2110/GENEVIC_Supplimentary/blob/main/Tutorial/Azure%20Open%20AI%20Documentation.docx)
 ---

 ## Web Usage